-Follicular demodicosis is diagnosed by microscopic examination of an acetate-tape impression with squeezing from small affected areas of alopecia and depends upon identification of the characteristic cigarshaped, 0.3 mm long mites or their eggs.
+Follicular demodicosis is diagnosed by microscopic examination of deep skin scrapings from small affected areas of alopecia and depends on seeing the characteristic "cigar-shaped", only 0.3 mm long, mites or their eggs.
 Take deep scrapings from a fold of skin, apply a drop of liquid paraffin and the skin should be squeezed until follicular content and capillary blood appears.
-For D. gatoi, a superficial skin scraping from a large area should be collected.
+For D. gatoi a superficial skin scraping from a large area should be collected.